-He is a professor of Economics and Finance at the IESE Business School.
-He holds a PhD in Economics from the University of California at Berkeley.
+He is a Professor of Economics and Finance at the IESE Business School.
+He also holds a PhD in Economics from the University of California, Berkeley.

-He taught European Studies at the INSEAD Business School from 2001 to 2005; served as director of the Institute of Economic Analysis at the Spanish High Council for Scientific Research in 1991-2001; and was a visiting lecturer at the University of California at Berkeley, Harvard University, University of Pennsylvania and New York University (King Juan Carlos I Chair 1999-2000), as well as the Autonomous University of Barcelona and the Pompeu Fabra University.
+He was Professor of European Studies at INSEAD from 2001-2005; Director of the Institute of Economic Analysis at the Consejo Superior de Investigaciones Científicas between 1991-2001; and a Visiting Lecturer at the universities of California (Berkeley), Harvard, New York (King Juan Carlos I Chair 1999-2000), and Pennsylvania, as well as the Universitat Autònoma de Barcelona and the Universitat Pompeu Fabra.

-He has served as a consultant to, among other institutions, the World Bank, the Inter-American Development Bank, the Federal Reserve Bank of New York, the European Commission (acting as Special Counsel to the Vice Chairman of the EU and Commissioner for Competition, Joaquín Almunia), the regional government of Catalunya as a member of CAREC (Advisory Board for Economic Reactivation and Growth), and international companies.
-He also served as Chairman of the Spanish Economic Association in 2008, and as Deputy Chairman of the Spanish Energy Economics Association from 2006 to 2009 as well as Duisenberg Fellow of the European Central Bank in 2015.
+He has also advised the World Bank, the Inter-American Development Bank, the New York Federal Reserve, the European Commission (where he was Special Advisor to the EU Vice President and Competition Commissioner, Joaquín Almunia).
+He is also a member of CARE (Advisory Council for Economic Recovery and Growth) of the Government of Catalonia and has advised many international companies.
+Mr Vives also served as Chairman of the Spanish Economic Association in 2008; and Deputy Chairman of the Spanish Energy Economics Association in 2006-2009 and was a Duisenberg Fellow at the European Central Bank in 2015.

-He has published numerous articles in international journals and coordinated the publication of various books.
-Mr. Vives Torrents has also received several awards including the King Juan Carlos I Award for Research in Social Sciences in 1988; the Catalan Society for Economics Award in 1996; the Narcís Monturiol Medal from the Catalan regional government in 2002; and the Catalunya Economics Award in 2005, in addition to the IEF Award for Academic Excellence for his professional career in 2012.
-He is also the recipient of a European Research Council Advanced Grant in 2009-2013 and was awarded the King Jaime I Award in Economics in 2013.
+He has published numerous articles in international journals and directed the publication of various books.
+He received the King Juan Carlos I National Award for Research into Social Sciences in 1988; the "Societat Catalana d'Economia" (Catalan Economics Society) award in 1996; the Narcís Monturiol Medal from the Government of Catalonia in 2002; and the "Premi Catalunya d'Economia" (Catalonia Economics Award), 2005; The IEF Award for academic excellence for his professional career in 2012; he is also the recipient of a European Research Council Advanced Grant, 2009-2013 and 2018-2023, was awarded the King Jaime I Award for economics in 2013.